gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 ![](images/pw-tldr.png)

 What the Patchwork toolkit is all about can be expressed simple like this (considering you as a hacker/hobbyist): you take your favourite electronics (bunch of sensors, LED strip, robot-toys, etc), connect them to a pocket-size Linux box, install Patchwork, do some quick configuration and you get RESTful API, data streams using MQTT, directory of your services, discovery in the LAN using Bonjour and _a damn-sexy, open source real-time dashboard_ based on [Freeboard](https://github.com/Freeboard/freeboard).

-All you need is your creative and focus on implementation of your **idea, not infrastructure!**
+All you need is your creativity and just focusing on the implementation of your **idea, not infrastructure!**

 # Why
 <!--